turbot/steampipe-mod-azure-insights/README.md

-# Azure Insights Mod for Steampipe
+# Azure Insights Mod for Powerpipe

+> [!IMPORTANT]
+> [Powerpipe](https://powerpipe.io) is now the preferred way to run this mod!
+[Migrating from Steampipe →](https://powerpipe.io/blog/migrating-from-steampipe)
+>
+> All v0.x versions of this mod will work in both Steampipe and Powerpipe, but v1.0.0 onwards will be in Powerpipe format only.

 An Azure dashboarding tool that can be used to view dashboards and reports across all of your Azure accounts.